-Assertion Framework for OAuth 2.0 draft-ietf-oauth-assertions-09
+Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants

 Abstract

 This specification provides a framework for the use of assertions with OAuth 2.0 in the form of a new client authentication mechanism and a new authorization grant type.
 Mechanisms are specified for transporting assertions during interactions with a token endpoint, as well as general processing rules.